The New York Times: 1896–1945

 In August 1896, Chattanooga Times publisher Adolph Ochs acquired The New-York Times, implementing significant alterations to the newspaper's structure.
 Ochs established the Times as a merchant's newspaper and removed the hyphen from the newspaper's name.
 In 1905, The New York Times opened Times Tower, marking expansion.
 The Times experienced a political realignment in the 1910s amid several disagreements within the Republican Party.
 The New York Times reported on the sinking of the Titanic, as other newspapers were cautious about bulletins circulated by the Associated Press.
-Through managing editor Carr Van Anda, the Times focused on scientific advancements, reporting on Albert Einstein's then-unknown theory of general relativity and becoming involved in the discovery of the tomb of Tutankhamun.
+Through managing editor Carr Van Anda, the Times paid considerable attention to advances in science, reporting on Albert Einstein's then-obscure theory of general relativity and becoming involved in the discovery of the tomb of Tutankhamun.
 In April 1935, Ochs died, leaving his son-in-law Arthur Hays Sulzberger as publisher.
 The Great Depression forced Sulzberger to reduce The New York Timess operations, and developments in the New York newspaper landscape resulted in the formation of larger newspapers, such as the New York Herald Tribune and the New York World-Telegram.
 In contrast to Ochs, Sulzberger encouraged wirephotography.

 The New York Times extensively covered World War II through large headlines, reporting on exclusive stories such as the Yugoslav coup d'état.
 Amid the war, Sulzberger began expanding the Timess operations further, acquiring WQXR-FM in 1944—the first non-Times investment since the Jones era—and established a fashion show in Times Hall.
 Despite reductions as a result of conscription, The New York Times retained the largest journalism staff of any newspaper.
 The Timess print edition became available internationally during the war through the Army & Air Force Exchange Service; The New York Times Overseas Weekly later became available in Japan through The Asahi Shimbun and in Germany through the Frankfurter Zeitung.
 The international edition would develop into a separate newspaper.
 Journalist William L. Laurence publicized the atomic bomb race between the United States and Germany, resulting in the Federal Bureau of Investigation seizing copies of the Times.
 The United States government recruited Laurence to document the Manhattan Project in April 1945.
 Laurence became the only witness of the Manhattan Project, a detail realized by employees of The New York Times following the atomic bombing of Hiroshima.